bthate/botlib/man/bot.1.md

 | bot mods=csl,irc

 # DESCRIPTION
-BOT is the user client version of BOTLIB, it can be used in development of bot commands.
+BOT is the user client version of BOTD, it can be used in development of bot commands.
 Uses ~/.bot as the work directory and ./mod as the modules directory.